Emergency Preparedness Drills

-Preparedness and emergency response drills and exercises help reinforce skills and knowledge needed during an actual emergency.
-HMC conducts the following drills and exercises:
+Preparedness and emergency response exercises help reinforce skills and knowledge needed during an actual emergency.
+Harvey Mudd College conducts the following drills/exercises:

-Student Dorms Only.
-The date and time of this drill will not be announced.
+Residence Halls only.
+The date and time of this exercise will not be announced.

-The HMC campus-wide mass notification test (MUDD Alert and Exterior Broadcast System) will be in conjunction with other scheduled drills/exercises.
+The College campus-wide mass notification test (MUDD Alert and Exterior Broadcast System) will be in conjunction with other scheduled exercises.

 Tabletop Emergency Response Exercises

-The HMC Incident Management and Campus CERT Teams routinely conduct and participate in the campus drills and exercises.
+The Harvey Mudd College Incident Management and Campus CERT Teams routinely conduct and participate in the campus exercises.

 Academic and administrative buildings only.
 Date and time will be announced.